You are here

 Admissions Criteria

-Applicants must possess a bachelor’s degree from an accredited institution, with a GPA of 3.0 or higher on a 4.0 scale.
+Applicants must possess a bachelor’s degree from a regionally accredited institution, with a GPA of 3.0 or higher on a 4.0 scale.
 Applicants are required to write a personal statement, upload a resume, and provide two letters of recommendation.
 Letters of recommendation may be submitted before or after submitting an application.
 An individual interview may be necessary if an applicant meets most but not all requirements.

 Application Deadlines

-- Fall 2023 Priority Deadline: April 6, 2023
+- Spring 2024 Priority Deadline: November 2, 2023

-- Fall 2023 Regular Deadline: May 18, 2023
+- Spring 2024 Regular Deadline: December 7, 2023

 Student/Alumni Profiles